danielharrell/open-eyes-lect-2017-18/Open.md

 of the word to go unexplained, but needs explaining, even to the point of being spoiled in effect.

+Idea for incorporating viewbook: we are also asking about ourselves, at St. John's.
+Link to the idea that we form a community of learning.
+This connects the openness of a self with openness in relation to others.

-Also need to introduce the question of paradox and possibility more explicitly to begin lecture proper.-->
+Also need to introduce the question of paradox and possibility more explicitly to begin lecture proper.
+Perhaps hold off on issue about negation until end.-->

 The word "open" is used in ways that range from the prosaic to the profound.